CodersForLife/Data-Structures-Algorithms/README.md

 * Variable names should be logical and understandable.
   Like int x; //This is not allowed
 * Same algorithm can be submitted in different languages.
+* Please Fix only one issue in one pull request